harrywynnwill/news-api/README.md

 - Present news articles in the order in which they are published

-    &#x2611; *Sorting by published date done at the DB level*
+    &#x2611; *Sorting by published date done at the DB level.
+I have added an index to the published date*

 - Allow the selection of different sources of news by category and provider

     &#x2611; *Get articles endpoint has query params for __category__ and __provider__.
+In the interests of delivering the API I have opted for the DB solution.
+The ideal solution might be to store the data and use Elastic Search which is great for searching data.*

 # The Task

 In terms of an API, the client wants it to be able to support the mobile app with all of the above functionality.
 They have not specified how the API should be constructed, nor have they defined any contracts.
 We are expected to do this and document it accordingly.
 Because we don't know where the client is actually going to source their news from, we need to be flexible about what feeds they want to use.
 They have told us to use at least one of the following news feeds to read this data from, but they want to be able to change this at any time:

 - http://feeds.bbci.co.uk/news/uk/rss.xml (BBC News UK)
 - http://feeds.bbci.co.uk/news/technology/rss.xml (BBC News Technology)